bburns/dnd-rules/README.md

-# Dungeons and Dragons Rules Cheatsheet
+# Dungeons and Dragons Rules

-This is an attempt to summarize the 5th edition rules, starting with the most basic and moving to the more complex rules.
+This is an attempt to summarize the 5th edition rules, starting with the most basic and moving to more complex rules.

-Still a work in progress.
+A work in progress.

 https://bburns.github.io/dnd-rules/